MajickTek/MiniCraftLauncher/README.md

 ![MiniCraftLauncher 1.5 Hotfix](https://imgur.com/l4mlEdY.png)

+Looking for how to fork and build?
+[Look here.](https://github.com/MajickTek/MiniCraftLauncher/blob/main/MiniCraftLauncher/out/README.md)

 Everything that the launcher downloads is in `<user folder>/Documents/MajickTek/minilauncher`.
 If your user folder doesn't have a Documents folder inside it for some reaason, it'll make one.

 On \*NIX systems including macOS (probably) you should be able to find the right folder by navigating to `~/Documents/MajickTek`.
 On Windows this would be `C:\Users\%username%\Documents\MajickTek`.